bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

   1. Under "Authorized redirect URIs" enter "http://hostname/b/auth/google/callback" where hostname is your hostname
   1. Click "Create"

 A window should open with your OAuth credentials.
-In this window, copy client ID and client secret to the `env` file so it resembles the following (your credentials will be different).
+In this window, copy client ID and client secret to the `.env` file so it resembles the following (your credentials will be different).

 ~~~
 GOOGLE_OAUTH2_ID=1093993040802-jjs03khpdl4dfasffq7hj6ansct5.apps.googleusercontent.com